-- a.
-The course focuses on learning and understanding how the various molecular techniques that were studied can be developed and utilized in diagnosis. - b.
-The course explains common analytical techniques and molecular techniques related to the development and use of diagnostics. - c.
-Students learn about the clinical applications of molecular diagnostic in patients with infectious disease.
+- 1. The course focuses on learning and understanding how the various molecular techniques that were studied can be developed and utilized indiagnosis. - 2.
+The course explains common analytical techniques and molecular techniques related to the development and use ofdiagnostics. - 3.
+Students learn about the clinical applications of molecular diagnostic in patients with infectious disease. - 4.
+The student will get an idea about the concept of molecular diagnosis and underpinning the successful application of gene therapy or biologic response modifiers as well theycan find their future focus in biotechnology companies developing and marketing Diagnostic kits.